 The Problem:

 Polyurethane is a versatile polymer used for applications in industries such as footwear, construction materials, and many other products.
 Polyester, another synthetic material, is commonly used in textiles, packaging, electronics, and other industrial uses.
-Both these plastics end up as landfill waste and can release harmful chemicals into soil or water and pose a threat to marine life or human health when microplastics enter the food chain.
-While polyesters are more commonly recycled because of the ability to reprocess the material, conventional polyurethane can only be downcycled into less useful materials using mechanical or chemical recycling methods.
+Both of these plastics can end up as landfill waste, release harmful chemicals into soil or water, and pose a threat to marine life or human health when microplastics enter the food chain.
+While polyesters are more commonly recycled due to properties allowing the material to be reprocessed, conventional mechanical and chemical recycling methods only allow for the downcycling polyurethane into less useful materials.

 The Solution: